AGachet/vuepress-theme-live-ebook/Readme.md

 />
 ```

-The `intro` and image realted properties are optional.
+The `intro` and image related properties are optional.

 This will produce a following outcome:
 ![BaseComparison](docs-assets/landing-chapters.png?raw=true)